|

 Chas E. Bullock, of Canton, has bought the Canton SENTENEL from C. H. Butt, who has conducted it for several years, and who founded it in connection with his father.
 The paper will be edited by Mr. Bowman, of the Dushore REVIEW, who has a good reputation as a newspaper man.
 Something more will be necessary than good editing, and that is the active and energetic support of the business men of the place.
 Mr. Butt, who strove to give the people a good paper did not receive the support he should.
 He goes to Williamsport and takes a situation in the office of the Daily RUNNER, where we hope he may achieve success.

-The dramas given on Friday night by the Troy Dramatic Club were greeted
+The dramas given on Friday night by the Troy Dramatic Club were greeted by a

-standing around which always distinguishes amateurs from professionals,
+always distinguishes amateurs from professionals, were successfully rendered.
+In

-were successfully rendered.
-In “Bread on the Waters,” Lewis Crane as Dr.
+“Bread on the Waters,” Lewis Crane as Dr. Harlem, was strongest in the character

-mind wanders.
-Will Grant as Harry, his son, did his best acting as the
+of the broken down old man whose mind wanders.
+Will Grant as Harry, his son, did

-returned Californian.
-F. E. Woodward as Bob Winders, as usual, had “just
+his best acting as the returned Californian.
+F. E. Woodward as Bob Winders, as

-the character to perfection and acted well.
+looked the character to perfection and acted well.
 Frank Tears, as Lucy Harlem,

-was best in the refusal of Fred and Miss Betts, as the waif, in fantasizing
+was best in the refusal of Fred and Miss Betts, as the waif, in fantasizing her

-her legal friend, Mr. Butts.
+legal friend, Mr. Butts.

 The farce was amusing enough.
 Crane was Tonsor, and kept a particularly